Mohosin999/Express-101/README.md

 ```

 Now we can easily access everything from inside this public directory.
 Like if we want to access an image named **`nature.jpg`** then we can search - **`http://localhost:4000/nature.jpg`**.

+# Congratulation!

+## We have completed all the topics of Express.js